oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-26-prohibited-document-category-name.md

 Any occurrences of dash, hyphen, minus, white space, and underscore characters are removed from the values on both sides before the case insensitive match.

+> The characters listed above are independent of their graphical variants.
+> In general, all corresponding unicode characters are part of the group.
-> Dash and hyphen characters (independent of their graphical variants) include, but are not limited to:
+> For example, dash, hyphen and underscore characters include, but are not limited to:
 >
 > * Em dash
 > * En dash